On Monday I looked at three ASX shares that have been given buy ratings by leading brokers this week.

 The post Leading brokers name 3 ASX shares to sell today appeared first on Motley Fool Australia.

-Those may be the shares to sell, but here are three top shares that have been rated as buys.
+Those may be the shares to sell, but here are the top shares that have been rated as buys for 2020.

 You’re invited!
 For a limited time, The Motley Fool Australia is giving away a fantastic FREE report detailing our 3 TOP BLUE CHIP SHARES to buy and own for now and beyond!.